oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-4-vision-app.md

 ## **TASK 1:** Setup API Signing Key and Config File

 1. Create the .oci folder.
+Open an admin command prompt or Terminal and run the following command.

     Mac OS / Linux:
     ```